 - An array of fabrics and decorative materials

-Reopened in 2010, the new Geylang Serai Market has become brighter and cleaner but the atmosphere of the old traditional market is still maintained.
-Either on weekday or weekend, it is always vibrant.
-Especially, middle-aged shoppers come here to do their daily shopping, plus flocks of young people come for good foods at weekends.
+ATMOSPHERE: Reopened in 2010, the new Geylang Serai Market has become brighter and cleaner but the atmosphere of the old traditional market still remains.
+This vibrant place is where middle-aged shoppers come to do their daily shopping and young people come for good foods at weekends.

 - Come early for the best selection